Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 2025–2026 Update: As of early 2025, ACI-NA estimates $173.9 billion in infrastructure investments over the next five years (2025-2029), driving airport debt service requirements.
 Major bond issuances include JFK New Terminal One's 2025 Green Bond ($1.367 billion) and continued junior lien refunding activity.
 The IIJA/BIL programs (AIG, ATP) provide some capital grant offset but expire after FY2026, potentially increasing reliance on bond-financed capital.
 The PFC cap remains at $4.50, limiting this alternative debt offset mechanism.
 Across the sector, airports with capital programs >$500M, including SFO's $7.3B 2025-2035 capital program, show increased debt loads.
-Based on DWU analysis of 140+ airports, median T1 DSC increased from prior years with traffic recovery trends.
+Based on review of 140+ airport indentures and ACFRs, median T1 DSC increased from prior years, driven primarily by traffic recovery at compensatory-methodology airports and trust-basis timing effects across the sector.

 Core Concept